carlosp420/nymphalidae_diversification/MS.md

 parameters do not improve the AIC scores beyond a cutoff value.
 MEDUSA finds the likelihood of the models after taking into account branch lengths and number of species per lineage [@alfaro2009].
-To our knowledge, studies using MEDUSA and Turbo-MEDUSA have so far only run the method on a single tree, usually the maximum clade credibility tree, which makes the assumption that this tree is correct.
+To our knowledge, studies using MEDUSA have so far only run the method on a single tree, usually the maximum clade credibility tree, which makes the assumption that this tree is correct.
-We wanted to study the effects of phylogenetic uncertainty on estimation of diversification rate shifts and therefore used custom-made scripts to run Turbo-MEDUSA across 1000 random genus-level trees from the posterior distribution (Multi-MEDUSA, supp. mat.
+We wanted to study the effects of phylogenetic uncertainty on estimation of diversification rate shifts and therefore run
+MEDUSA across 1000 random genus-level trees from the posterior distribution (Multi-MEDUSA, supp. mat.
 06) and summarize the estimated changes in diversification rates for nodes across all trees.
 Patterns of change in diversification rates are significant if they are found at the same node in at